spheronFdn/provider/README.md

-## Note: Not maintaining this anymore and stopped all the service related to this codebase
+## Note: Not maintaining this anymore and stopped all the services related to this codebase

 # Akash Provider Daemon